getmeli/meli-docs/src/data/docs/20-authentication/10-github.md

 <div class="blockquote" data-props='{ "mod": "warning" }'>

 When authorizing your Github account, you **will** need to grant access to each organization separately for the server to see it.
-Otherwise, if `MELI_GITHUB_ORGS` is set, you will be denied access to Meli. if you have specifically denied access to Meli for a given organization, you can revoke this ban by going to your organization settings under **Third party access**.
+Otherwise, if `MELI_GITHUB_ORGS` is set, you will be denied access to Meli.
+If you have specifically denied access to Meli for a given organization, you can revoke this ban by going to your organization settings under **Third party access**.

 </div>